Can your dog be a service dog?

 Testing gives us an idea of your dogs’ potential to be trained as your service dog

-The assessment provides an estimation of what your dog’s chances are of becoming a service dog.
-Passing the evaluation does not guarantee that your dog will make it all the way through the program as problem behaviors can always develop along the way, especially with younger dogs.
-Certain behaviors may increase or decrease with time, training and exposure to different stimuli.
+At the time of the consultation, we’ll go over the videos with you to measure your dog’s chances of becoming a service dog.
+If we estimate that your dog is a good candidate, you will be able to join one of our training programs.
+This however does not guarantee that your dog will make it all the way through the program as problem behaviors can always develop along the way, especially with younger dogs.
+Certain behaviors may increase or decrease with time, training, and exposure to different stimuli.

-The cost for the initial consultation/assessment is $90
+The cost for the initial consultation is $100

-At the time of the assessment, we’ll also discuss your training needs.
-If your dog passes the assessment and has the right temperament to be a service dog, we’ll and determine which training service will best fit your situation and discuss a program that fits your needs.
+During the consultation, we’ll also help you define your training needs.
+If your dog has the right temperament to be a service dog, we’ll determine which training service will best fit your situation and discuss a program that fits your needs.

-We offer different training service for your dog as your service dog.
+We offer different training services for your dog as your service dog.
 You’ll find a full description of each service and pricing by clicking on the buttons below.

 Find a training program that fits your needs